|Date:||Sat 5th Sep 2020|

 This course was developed to provide attendees with the theoretical knowledge and the practical skills of ultrasound image acquisition and interpretation of the upper front- and hindlimbs, the poll, neck, withers, back and pelvis.
 It is suitable for vets from equine or mixed practice who are keen to further develop their equine ultrasound expertise.
 This course covers the following topics systematically and via highly illustrated lectures:

-The course fee includes hot lunches, coffee/tea breaks, a wine & cheese reception, extensive electronic course notes and a certificate of attendance.
-Attendees can choose to only attend the lectures (= Lectures Only) on this course or can register for the entire course (= Lectures & Practical Sessions).
-On the evening of the first day all attendees are invited to attend the wine & cheese reception.
+The course fee includes hot lunch, coffee/tea breaks, extensive electronic course notes and a certificate of attendance.
+Attendees can choose to only attend the live-streaming of the lectures (= Lectures Only/Live-Stream) on this course or can register for the entire course (= Lectures & Practical Sessions).
 Early course registration is recommended as there are only a limited number of places available due to the highly practical nature of this course.

 This course is suitable for RCVS Modules: B-EP.3; C-E.6; C-E.7; C-E.15; C-EP.17